AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/download-install-aem-sites-templates.md

 1. Within the Sites UI, click **Create** button on the top-right corner.
 1. Select **Page** from the **Create** dropdown.
 1. Select **Home page** and then click **Next**.
 1. Enter the Site title and the Site name and click **Create** on the top-right corner.
 An AEM site template is created using the **Home page** site template.
-For example, you can create a Home page for the your product `Product ABC`.
+For example, you can create a Home page for your product `Product ABC`.

 >[!NOTE]